🛸 FREE SHIPPING OVER $99 🛸 90-DAY GUARANTEE

 Area 52

-Delta 8 THC is unrestricted in the state of Wyoming.
+Delta 8 THC is now illegal in the state of Wyoming.

-This cannabinoid is also legal under federal law, thanks to the 2018 Farm Bill.
-However, delta 9 THC is still illegal federally, and Wyoming has some of the strictest marijuana laws in the country.
+Of note, delta 8 THC is technically legal at the federal level if derived from hemp, thanks to the 2018 Farm Bill.
+However, delta 9 THC is still considered illegal federally, and Wyoming has some of the strictest marijuana laws than other states in the country.

 Before purchasing delta 8 THC, there are some things you should know first in regards to legislation, safety, and quality.

-Yes, delta 8 THC is legal in Wyoming.
+No, delta 8 THC is illegal in Wyoming.

-Some states contradict this bill and implement local laws that restrict the sale and consumption of delta 8 THC.
-However, Wyoming isn’t one of these states and has legalized hemp and hemp-derived cannabinoids.
+Some states contradicted this bill and implemented local laws that restricted the sale and consumption of delta 8 THC.
+However, Wyoming wasn’t one of these states and had legalized hemp and hemp-derived cannabinoids, initially aligning its laws with the federal government.

 Where to Buy Delta 8 THC In Wyoming